 About Governor Mead

-Matt Mead was sworn in as Wyoming's 32nd governor on January 3, 2011.
+Matt Mead was sworn in as Wyoming's 32nd Governor on January 3, 2011.
 Born in Jackson, Wyoming, Governor Mead was raised on the family ranch in Teton County.
-He has a BA degree from Trinity University in San Antonio and a law degree from the University of Wyoming.
-After law school, the Governor served as a county and federal prosecutor, practiced in a private firm in Cheyenne with now-Attorney General Greg Phillips, and served as United States Attorney for Wyoming from October 2001 to June 2007.
+He has a law degree from the University of Wyoming and a BA degree from Trinity University in San Antonio.
+The Governor has served as a county and federal prosecutor, practiced in a private firm, and served as United States Attorney for Wyoming from October 2001 to June 2007.
 After he stepped down as U.S. Attorney, Matt and his wife Carol, the First Lady, returned full time to operating their farming and ranching business in southeast Wyoming.